How to Compose a Follow-Up Release

 • Don't say the deceased were “pronounced dead on arrival,” if you don’t know for sure.

-2. Say the injured suffered their wounds, not sustained.
+• Report the injured suffered from their wounds, not sustained.

-Examples of writing the medical information for the deceased in the story’s body.
-The first example is if the deceased's information can be merged.
+Examples of writing medical information for the deceased in the story’s body.
+The first example is of the deceaseds' information merged.
 The second example shows the information separated.
-Photo by Andrea Batts-Latson
+Photo by DINFOS PAVILION Team

-Examples of writing the medical information for the deceased in the story’s body.
-The first example is if the deceased's information can be merged.
+Examples of writing medical information for the deceased in the story’s body.
+The first example is of the deceaseds' information merged.
 The second example shows the information separated.

-The medical details for the injured will have the same format as those of the deceased.
-Continue to step 6 if there are no injured.
+The medical details for the injured will use the same format as those of the deceased.
+If there are no injured individuals, continue to step 7.

 Compose the medical details for the injured exactly like those of the deceased:

-• If any details differ, give each person their own separate paragraph explaining how and where they went.
+• If any details differ, give each person their own paragraph explaining the details.

-[Last name] was in [known condition] with [type of injury] at [date].
+[Last name] was in [known condition] with [type of injury].

-Lastly, just like for the deceased, be mindful, tasteful and consider propriety at all times when writing about the injured.
-Refer to step 5 for more details on writing about the injured.
-PA professionals should review all the information, prior to release, against Health Insurance Portability and Accountability Act (HIPAA) and Privacy Act considerations.
+Lastly, just like for the deceased, be mindful and tasteful and consider propriety at all times when writing about the injured.
+Refer to step 5 for more details on writing about a deceased individual.
+Public affairs professionals should review all the information before release.
+Remember to consider the Privacy Act and the Health Insurance Portability and Accountability Act, also known as HIPAA.
 Care should be given to preserve the dignity of the victims and their families.

-The format for writing the medical information for the injured in the body of the article is very similar when writing for the deceased.
-The first example is if the information can be merged.
-The second example shows the information separated, if it can't be merged.
-Photo by Andrea Batts-Latson
+The format for writing medical information for the injured in the body of the article is very similar to writing for the deceased.
+The first example shows the information merged.
+The second example shows the information separated when it can't be merged.
+Photo by DINFOS PAVILION Team

-The format for writing the medical information for the injured in the body of the article is very similar when writing for the deceased.
-The first example is if the information can be merged.
-The second example shows the information separated, if it can't be merged.
+The format for writing medical information for the injured in the body of the article is very similar to writing for the deceased.
+The first example shows the information merged.
+The second example shows the information separated when it can't be merged.

 After the deceased and injured have been mentioned, add all remaining releasable information.
 For example: